keybase/book-content/D-docs/03-teams/11-ftl.md

 set of historical Merkle roots and requests a path from the root down the given team at that sequence number.
 It then:

-* [ensures](https://github.com/keybase/client/blob/cfffb80ff83dad98ca5d2366cc73d14e6abfcb86/go/teams/audit.go#L396) that the most recent global Merkle root points back to this historical roots (via hash-chain pointers);
+* [ensures](https://github.com/keybase/client/blob/cfffb80ff83dad98ca5d2366cc73d14e6abfcb86/go/teams/audit.go#L396) that the most recent global Merkle root points back to these historical roots (via hash-chain pointers);
 * verifies that the TeamSequenceNumbers are [monotonically increasing](https://github.com/keybase/client/blob/cfffb80ff83dad98ca5d2366cc73d14e6abfcb86/go/teams/audit.go#L291-L293);
 * and checks that the TeamSigchainTailHashes [match](https://github.com/keybase/client/blob/cfffb80ff83dad98ca5d2366cc73d14e6abfcb86/go/teams/audit.go#L284) those downloaded from the server when the fast or slow load happened.